pmorie/kubernetes/docs/design/secrets.md

 Another example use case is where a pod is associated with a secret containing docker registry credentials.
 The Kubelet could use these credentials for the docker pull to retrieve the image.

+### Use-Case: Secret expiry and rotation

+Rotation is considered a good practice for many types of secret data.
+It should be possible to express that a secret has an expiry date; this would make it possible to implement a system component that could regenerate expired secrets.

 ## Deferral: Consuming secrets as environment variables